wesleyricardi/php_next_router/README.md

 <?php
 require_once 'vendor/autoload.php';

-Create a pages folder inside the src directory or set a custom path with Router::start("custom/path/").
+Create a pages folder inside the src directory or set a custom path with:
+Router::start("custom/path/").

 Now, any file inside the pages directory or your custom path can become a router.
 For example, src/pages/hello.php can be accessed by localhost/index.php?path=hello.
 To access a file inside another page, use localhost/index.php?path=pagename/filename.

 For dynamic paths, you can name the folder or file start with { and end with } (e.g., {name}.php).
-To access the file, you must create a class App with a method render and a namespace where the file is located, like:

-<?php
-namespace Pages;

-class App
-{
-    public static function render($req)
-    {
-        echo "Home page";
-    }
-}

-?>

 If the folder or file name starts with { and ends with }, the namespace needs to be without { and }.
 The $req variable is an array, and to get the value of the dynamic path, you need to use the name inside {}.
-For example, if you have the path /src/pages/product/{category}/{name}.php, to get the category, you need to use $req["category"], and to get the name, use $req["name"].
+For example, if you have the path /src/pages/product/{category}/{name}.php, to get the category, you need to use $_GET_REQUEST["category"], and to get the name, use $_GET_REQUEST["name"].

+To access the page the link must be http://localhost/index.php?path=product/tech/computer or you can use apache rewrite to use http://localhost/product/tech/computer.

 ## Conclusion